nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

 ## Non-Goals

-During an upgrade, Kubernetes will shut down existing NGF pods by sending a SIGTERM.
-If the pod doesn't terminate in 30 seconds (the default period) , Kubernetes will send a SIGKILL.
+During an upgrade, Kubernetes will shut down existing NGF Pods by sending a SIGTERM.
+If the Pod doesn't terminate in 30 seconds (the default period) , Kubernetes will send a SIGKILL.

 When proxying Websocket or any long-lived connections, NGINX will not terminate until